grumlimited/kinesis-tailr/README.md

         -s, --stream-name <STREAM_NAME>      Name of the stream --endpoint-url <ENDPOINT_URL>        Endpoint URL to use
         --from-datetime <FROM_DATETIME>      Start datetime position to tail from.
+ISO 8601 format --to-datetime <TO_DATETIME>          End datetime position to tail up to.
 ISO 8601 format --max-messages <MAX_MESSAGES>        Maximum number of messages to retrieve --no-color                           Disable color output
         --print-delimiter                    Print a delimiter between each payload